ros2/rmw_fastrtps/README.md

 1. To enable Loaned Messages in `Iron Irwini` or later, the only requirement is for the data type to be [Plain Old Data](https://en.wikipedia.org/wiki/Passive_data_structure).
    For `Humble Hawksbill`, in addition to POD types, enabling Fast DDS Data Sharing is also required.
-1. To enable Fast DDS Data Sharing delivery mechanism, the following XML profiles need to be loaded, and environment variable `RMW_FASTRTPS_PUBLICATION_MODE` needs to be set to 1 (see [Full QoS configuration](#full-qos-configuration))
+1. To enable Fast DDS Data Sharing delivery mechanism, the following XML profiles need to be loaded, and environment variable `RMW_FASTRTPS_USE_QOS_FROM_XML` needs to be set to 1 (see [Full QoS configuration](#full-qos-configuration))

     ```xml
     <?xml version="1.0" encoding="UTF-8" ?>